Skip to content

 • 5 - pixel has no scattered light correction.
 Only relevant if linear_model background correction was used.

-• 6 - pixel had no background linear model, value was infilled.
+• 6 - pixel had no background star model, value is nan.
 Only relevant if linear_model background correction was used.

 • 7 - pixel had negative flux value BEFORE background correction was applied.
 This can happen near bleed columns from saturated stars (e.g. see Sector 6, Camera 1, CCD 4).